About the Training

 This three-day interactive training will cover topics that will provide awareness, tools and the hands-on practice so that you can keep on giving in a good way and fill up your cup to return to your community to be of service.
 You will receive information, tools, and strategies to share with those you work with or care for.

 Staff members who work for tribal or urban programs in any capacity and who provide services to others.
 Those who feel stressed out and burned out and need time and tools to rejuvenate.
 Those who give and give, may have challenges saying no and need to learn new tools and skills for self care and self preservation.

-Registrants who are unable to attend may send a replacement participant at no additional charge.
+Registrants who are unable to attend may send a replacement at no additional charge.
 Please provide us with the name of the replacement before the training.
+No refunds will be given for paid registrations, however, we can provide a credit for a future training.
+Training credits will expire after one year.
 If a participant is unable to attend and no cancellation is made prior to the training or replacement is made, the FULL amount of registration will be charged as a no-show fee.

 About the Trainer